Identity and Belonging

 For me, being Estonian feels natural.
 I speak the language, and I value the things that are common between us Estonians: an appreciation for nature and a strong sense of independence and culture.
 However, I distance myself from being Estonian when it comes to values.
 I don’t appreciate the appalling Soviet values, which are based on segregation and oppression of both minorities and women.
 In Estonia, many still believe that women should stay home, men should bring the bread to the table, and sexual minorities should be cured.

 Being Finnish is different.
 Finns love ice hockey, sauna, and are seemingly cold on the surface.
 A very strong love for Finland is also a part of being a Finn.
 That is something I have never connected with, although I was born and raised in Finland.
 I have always found joy from connecting with foreigners rather than Finnish people because I often feel like I have more in common with someone from France than Finland.
-I think this is also the reason why I love to travel, as I get to meet people with stark differences compared to Finns.
+I think this is also the reason why I love to travel; I get to meet people with stark differences compared to Finns.

 For many years, I have wondered what it feels to belong somewhere.
 Perhaps in the forthcoming years abroad, I will come closer understanding what it means to belong.

 I was that kid who was always sitting alone at school, that changed when I got to high school.
 I made a positive decision to accept more people in my life and make meaningful connections.
 That was not easy, but it was well worth it.
 I think my biggest problem was my own prejudice against the new - not understanding was so much easier than trying to get closer to different people.
 By now, I have learned that understanding is actually much easier in the long term as it has opened my life to new experiences and connections, both positive and negative ones.